black-parrot-sdk/black-parrot-sdk/README.md

 ### Testing your test
 RTL waveform debugging is hard.
 That's why, before we run new programs on BlackParrot, we want to run them in Dromajo to verify that the software is working.
-Luckily, we've already built dromajo as part of make sdk.
+Luckily, we've already built Dromajo as part of make sdk.
+The version of Dromajo built has been modified to behave exactly as BlackParrot does and is found here: https://github.com/bsg-external/dromajo.
+There is further documentation on Dromajo in that repo.

     ./install/bin/dromajo --host [--enable_amo] [--ncpus=1] [--trace] ./prog/custom/foobar.riscv

 will run your program.
 The --host options make Dromajo behave as BlackParrot, with a host interface emulating our Verilog testbench.
 Once Dromajo passes your test, you're ready to run on BlackParrot!

+### Debugging your test
+Dromajo supports tracing.
+This option is enabled by adding --trace=0 to the dromajo invocation (0 indicates to start the trace after 0 instructions).
+The trace format is:

+    0 3 0x0000000080000108 (0x06f00113) x 2 0x000000000000006f
+    core_id priv_level pc (instruction) writeback_reg writeback_data